HyperReap/zcl_mqtt_bridge/README.md

-zcl_mqtt_bridge.cpp contains the class for new ESPHome component (ZclMqttBridge). zcl_mqtt_bridge.h cotains helpfull functions and classes, for easier programming. black.yaml is ESPHome config file, containing all components prototypeFW.hex is FW used for cc2530 board
+zcl_mqtt_bridge.cpp contains the class for new ESPHome component (ZclMqttBridge). zcl_mqtt_bridge.h cotains helpfull functions and classes, for easier programming. black.yaml is ESPHome config file, containing all components cc2530FW.hex is FW used for cc2530 board

 ---------------- WORK IN PROGRESS --------------------